MHaggis/sysmon-dfir/README.md

 # Sysmon - DFIR

-A curated list of resources for learning about deploying, managing and hunting with Microsoft Sysmon.
-Contains presentations, deployment methods, configuration file examples, blogs and additional github repositories.
+A curated and bespoke list of resources for learning about deploying, managing and hunting with Microsoft Sysmon.
+Contains presentations, deployment methods, configuration file examples, blogs and additional GitHub repositories.

 # Sysmon Learning Resources